 The CGN&SC seeks to link Boardwalk's executive compensation to its compensation objectives set out above.
 Total compensation for Boardwalk's executive officers (including its NEOs) is comprised of fixed and variable compensation as set out below.
-In general, the target 2023 pay mix for NEOs consists of (i) 44% base salary, 9% short term incentives, and 47% long term incentives.
-This results in approximately 53% of NEO compensation being "at risk".

 Compensation Element Description Risk Link to Corporate Objectives Base Salary Base salary is a market-competitive, fixed level of annual compensation.
+Executive officers are eligible to defer up to 25% of their base salary to be paid in the form of Deferred Units, with the Trust matching an equivalent amount in Deferred Units.
 No risk Competitive pay ensures access to talented Associates necessary to achieve corporate objectives.
 Yearly salary review is based on attainment of NEO goals, specifically linked to corporate objectives.
 Short Term Incentive Plan Short-term incentive plan (the "STIP") provides annual incentive compensation up to a predetermined percentage of salary based on achievement of corporate objectives and personal objectives.
-The STIP is typically paid in cash; however, on election, up to 25% of the STIP can be paid in the form of Deferred Units with the Trust matching an equivalent amount of Deferred Units.
-At risk The STIP rewards individual contribution and achievement of corporate performance targets.
+The STIP is typically paid in cash; however, on election, up to 25% of the STIP can be paid in the form of Deferred Units with the Trust At risk The STIP rewards individual contribution and achievement of corporate performance targets.

+Compensation Element Description Risk Link to Corporate Objectives matching an equivalent amount in Deferred Units.
 Long Term Incentive Plan Long term incentive plan ("LTIP") provides for the grant of Deferred Units under the Trust's Deferred Unit Plan up to a predetermined percentage of salary based on corporate objectives and personal objectives.
-Deferred Units are granted under the Trust's Deferred Unit Plan.
+Deferred Units are granted under the Trust's DUP.
 At risk The LTIP rewards individual contribution and achievement of corporate performance targets.
-It encourages medium and long-term growth by linking portion of compensation to medium and long-term Trust performance, encourages equity ownership, and promotes executive officer retention.
+It encourages medium- and long-term growth by linking portion of compensation to medium and long-term Trust performance, encourages equity ownership, and promotes executive officer retention.
 Other Compensation NEOs are eligible to participate in other benefits and programs that are generally available to all Associates, including the Retirement Plan (as described below) No Risk Part of a comprehensive and competitive executive compensation program.